argoproj/argo-events/docs/parameterization.md

-# Parameterize triggers
+# Trigger Parameterization

-## How to pass an event payload to a trigger?
 Payload of an event can be passed to any trigger.
-The way it works is you define `parameters` on trigger resource in sensor spec.
-The `parameters` define list of
+Argo Events offers parameterization at two levels,

+1) Template

+2) Resource

+## Template
+You can parameterize the template that refers the Argo Worflow / K8s artifact.

+## Resource
+Allows to parameterize the Argo workflow/K8s resource definition.

+You can find an example [here.](https://github.com/argoproj/argo-events/blob/master/examples/sensors/complete-trigger-parameterization.yaml)

+## Parameter Structure
+A `parameter` contains:

    1. `src`:
        1. `event`: the name of the event dependency
-       2. `path`: which is basically a key within event payload to look for
+       2. `path`: a key within event payload to look for
-       3. `value`: which is a default value if sensor can't find `path` in event payload.
+       3. `value`: default value if sensor can't find `path` in event payload.
-   2. `dest`: destination key within trigger spec whose corresponding value needs to be replaced with value from event payload
+   2. `dest`: destination key within resource definition whose corresponding value needs to be replaced with value from event payload

-* Pass complete event payload to trigger [example](https://github.com/argoproj/argo-events/blob/master/examples/sensors/webhook-with-complete-payload.yaml)
-* Extract particular value from event payload and pass to trigger [example](https://github.com/argoproj/argo-events/blob/master/examples/sensors/webhook-with-resource-param.yaml)